Songwriting and Coffee 詩書きとコーヒー1 4/24

 Sameta me no naka de kimi no uta wo kaiteita |

-| These days of mine are a life lived only for you | Boku no kono hibi ha kimi no tame no jinsei da |
+| All these days of mine, they are a life that's lived just for you | Boku no kono hibi ha kimi no tame no jinsei da |

-As I forget dreams, and transience; your mouth, your eyes, those fingertips of yours |
+As I go on forgetting dreams, and transience, and your mouth, and your eyes, and those fingertips of yours |

 Yume mo hakana-sa mo kimi no kuchi mo me mo sono yubisaki mo wasure-nagara |

-| Listen, the song is ending - it's time | Hora, sorosoro uta mo owaru jikan da |
+| Listen, the song is coming to its end - it's time | Hora, sorosoro uta mo owaru jikan da |

 Yatto kimi no ban dakara sa |